samkirkham/tadaR/README.md

 2. Facility to convert TADA files to SSFF format for use with the EMU
     system: <https://github.com/IPS-LMU/emuR> This will allow for
-    interactive viewing of gestural synthesis and also take advance of EMU-webApp’s gestural annotation algorithms.
+    interactive viewing of gestural synthesis and use of EMU-webApp’s gestural annotation algorithms.

 3. Plotting functions for generating gestural scores.